ScottPierce/kotlin-html/README.md

 other users identified [similar issues](https://github.com/Kotlin/kotlinx.html/issues/31), and that no progress had been made for several years.

+## Should I use this Library?
+You should only use this library if you are comfortable with the following:
+* Potential API Changes - Until 1.0 the API is potentially unstable
+* Missing HTML Elements - Until I mark the API as 1.0 there is a good chance there are missing html elements that you need.
+You may need to contribute a PR or 2.
+I'll do my best to be responsive and won't let a PR sit for weeks.

 ## Features
 * HTML DSL
     * Explicit support for common html attributes for a cleaner api (i.e. id, classes, and attr)